EgorRepnikov/dragonrend/README.md

 ```

 ### Middleware
-Files should export a function by default.
+Modules should export a function.

 ```js
 module.exports = ctx => {